syncfusion-content/javascript-docs/js/api/ejRTE.md

-Fires when the RTE created successfully
+Fires when the RTE is created successfully

 <table class="params">
 <thead>